Jonathan Orozco

-Jonathan Emmanuel Orozco Domínguez (born 12 May 1986) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club Tijuana.
+Jonathan Emmanuel Orozco Domínguez (born 12 May 1986) is a Mexican former professional footballer who played as a goalkeeper.

 Orozco began his career with Monterrey making his debut in the Apertura 2005 tournament and became the starting goalkeeper in 2008, winning two league titles and three CONCACAF Champions League tournaments before transferring to Santos Laguna in 2016, helping them win the Clausura 2018 league title.
 In 2020 he was transferred to Tijuana.

-He made his international debut for Mexico on February 24, 2010, in a friendly against Bolivia and was the starting goalkeeper in the 2013 CONCACAF Gold Cup, as a backup he has won the 2011, 2015 and 2019 editions of the tournament.
+Orozco made his international debut for Mexico on February 24, 2010, in a friendly against Bolivia.
+He was the starting goalkeeper in the 2013 CONCACAF Gold Cup and as a backup he won the 2011, 2015 and 2019 editions of the tournament.

 Club career

 Born in Monterrey, Nuevo León, Orozco began his career in 2005 with Cobras de Ciudad Juárez who at the time were the filial team for Monterrey.
 After playing part of the Apertura 2005 tournament with C.F.
 Monterrey 1a A, he was called up to the first team.
 He made his professional debut on August 13, 2005, a 1–0 win over Atlas, earning a clean sheet in his first career start.
 Jonathan Orozco was also part of the squad that won the Apertura 2009 with Monterrey.

 Orozco won his second championship with Monterrey in the Apertura 2010.
 He played the finale with Santos Laguna, winning 3-0 (5-3 aggregate) and giving Monterrey their fourth FMF championship.

 In January 2017, he moved to Santos Laguna on a free transfer, where he won the Clausura 2018.

 On 21 May 2020, Orozco tested positive for COVID-19 during the pandemic, but later recovered and transferred to Club Tijuana the next month.